k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - Write access can be granted on a target environment, i.e., the environment type is **Target** or **Both**.

-- When an Environment Type is Both, it can have both accesses: read and write.
-Therefore, the TDM Environment permission sets in these environments can have one or both accesses.
+- When the Environment Type is set to 'Both', it can have both read and write accesses.
+Therefore, the TDM Environment permission sets in such environments can include read access, write access, or both.

  	 **Example:**